yhinai/betterSearch/README.md

 > **"Don't just study.
 Upload knowledge."**

-**HiveMind** is a specialized Neural Interface designed for students and researchers.
-Unlike standard chatbots, HiveMind acts as a recursive learning environment.
+**betterSearch** is a specialized Neural Interface designed for students and researchers.
+Unlike standard chatbots, betterSearch acts as a recursive learning environment.
 It combines multi-model orchestration, real-time schematic visualization, and a Socratic teaching engine to transform abstract confusion into structural mastery.

 ---